 When you first get started, you'll have the option of choosing between a local provider, like Immedion, or a national provider, like Amazon Web Services.
 Both have their pros and cons so it's important to understand what your company needs and values from the relationship before you choose.

 Choosing a local provider doesn't mean you'll have to skimp on services or capabilities.
 Many local MSPs have the infrastructure and technical expertise to rival a big box store.
-"Local" providers can actually have multiple locations (for example, Immedion has nine locations in North and South Carolina, Indiana and Ohio), provide extended support hours and offer a robust service selection.
+"Local" providers can actually have multiple locations (for example, Immedion has eight locations in North and South Carolina, Indiana and Ohio), provide extended support hours and offer a robust service selection.

 One of the reasons Immedion customers chose a local provider is the long-term relationship they get with a local vendor.

 That's because these MSPs specialize in giving each customer individual care and focus.They can also provide specialized knowledge about your local market and, if you ever need on-site help, they can be there quickly.

 One benefit of a big box MSP is that they tend to have a global footprint.
 If you need to scale your business up quickly or replicate in multiple countries, these providers will have experience doing so.
 Big box companies can also give you access to the latest technology.
 On the other hand, you may not have access to the same level of customer care as you would with a local provider.

 Companies as small as a one-person startup to as large as a Fortune 500 use MSPs.
 Since most providers are able to offer various tiers of service, it's easy for companies to find one that works well with their IT needs.